-When we look at the satiety score, apples are head to head with oranges with a satiety score of 197%.
-That is way better than foods that are high with proteins like beef or eggs.
+When we look at the satiety score, apples are head-to-head with oranges with a satiety score of 197%.
+That is way better than foods that are high in proteins like beef or eggs.

 5. Oatmeal Will Keep You Fuller For Longer

 Oatmeal is one of the most recognizable breakfast dishes worldwide.
-And with its excellent satiety score of 209%, it can offer a huge advantage to curb the hunger for a good portion of the day.
+With its excellent satiety score of 209%, it can offer a huge advantage in curbing hunger for a good portion of the day.

 In fact, studies show that oatmeal is qualified as an appetite suppressant (source).

-And when we look deeper into more studies, all of the research confirms that high on fiber oatmeal is a strong regulator of satiety.
+And when we look deeper into more studies, all of the research confirms that high-fiber oatmeal is a strong regulator of satiety.